 To Keep or Not to Keep – The Commandments of Yahweh

 Yeshua says in Matthew 22 that the greatest commandment of all is to “love the Lord your God with all your heart and with all your soul and with all your mind.”
 And the second is to love your neighbor as yourself.
 These are not, however, new commandments.
-The first mention of these two greatest commandments goes all the way back to Deuteronomy 6:5-9 and Leviticus 19:18 and are part of the Torah.
+The first mention of these two commandments go all the way back to Deuteronomy 6:5-9 and Leviticus 19:18 and are part of the Torah (the instructions of God).
 These are the two commandments that all of the other commandments hang on (see flow chart below).

 And He said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.”
 Matthew 22:37-40